IMAGINARY/piano-genie/README.md

     keyboard keys to press.
 Set to false for touchscreen operation.
 - **showInputInstructions** (bool, default: true): If true, shows input instructions in the info screen.
     Set to false for touchscreen or dedicated input hardware.
+- **keyCount** (4 or 8, default: 8): Number of keys to show.
+- **input** (string, default: 'keyboard'): Input device.
+Can be 'keyboard', 'makey' for Makey Makey, or 'midi'.
+  NOTE: Midi support is hacky and needs more work.
+- **output** (string, default: 'wave'): Output device.
+Can be 'wave' or 'midi'.
+  NOTE: Midi support is hacky and needs more work.

 ## Query string options